 The computerized meal accountability system WMCTC uses in the cafeteria is called Fast Lane Point of Sale.
 This point of sale system eliminates the need for students to carry cash on a daily basis to make purchases; however, students can still use cash if they wish.
-The cost of a lunch (meal) is \$2.95.
+The cost of a lunch (meal) is \$3.20.

-Currently, Pottsgrove and Spring-Ford students who attend WMCTC in the AM session eat lunch at WMCTC.
+Currently, Pottsgrove and Spring-Ford students who attend WMCTC in the AM sessionor Upper Perkiomen students who attend WMCTC in the PM session eat lunch at WMCTC.
 More Information concerning the food service program at WMCTC can be found by visiting our website at: